 COLBERT: And so that can - I'm sure that can be difficult for people, at times, and I'm very grateful for anyone who would come into that odd arena, and especially someone who doesn't know the show or isn't a fan of the show.
 And so I say that to every guest so they won't feel surprised.
 You know, I don't really want to - I'm not an assassin.
 You know, I mean, there - I've had guests that I thought, I'm going to go out there and - you know, when the show first started, I thought, I got my knife sharpened and I'm going to get this - and I thought, why are you going to get this guy?
 This guy's your guest.

 You know, be welcoming to this person and then maybe you'll discover something that you couldn't possibly invent, and it has been absolutely the truth.
 And so I look at every guest as a guest.
 They're a guest in my home and I am grateful that they would come here and I hope people have a good time.
 And, if they don't, that's my fault or, rather, it's my responsibility because if I get into an actual aggressive discussion with a guest about something that perhaps we're disagreeing about and I'm expressing my disagreement satirically and, if they don't enjoy that, that's OK because I have a responsibility for what I'm saying.
 But I actually do want people to have a good time.

 You know, like even after the correspondents' dinner six years ago, which is a long time ago now, but I wrote President Bush afterwards and I said, I hope you enjoyed it.
 I hope there's some part of it you enjoyed, because it was an honor to do the show for you and I really did want everyone to laugh.

-Coming up, book critic Maureen Corrigan reviews the new short story collection by Junot Diaz, who just won a MacArthur fellowship.
+Coming up, book critic Maureen Corrigan reviews the new short story collection by Junot Diaz, who just won a Macarthur fellowship.
 Wow.
 This is FRESH AIR.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.